sorenriosdev/sorenriosdev/README.md

 ##:earth_americas: About me

-I'm a Computer Engineer with experience across **infrastructure, AI development, and backend systems**.
+I am a computer engineer with experience in **infrastructure, AI development, and backend systems**.

-My expertise spans the full stack: from **N3-level systems administration** and database optimization to **building ML models and AI agents** for production environments.
-I architect solutions that merge operational rigor with intelligent systems.
+My experience spans the entire stack: from **N3 infrastructure management** and database optimization to **building machine learning models and AI agents** for production environments.
+I have designed solutions that combine operational rigor with intelligent systems.

-**Current focus:** Developing AI pipelines and models—from unsupervised learning to agent-based architectures—leveraging strong foundations in backend engineering, cloud infrastructure, and data systems.
+**Current focus:** Developing AI pipelines and models, from machine learning to agent-based AI architectures, leveraging a strong foundation in backend development, cloud infrastructure, and data systems.

-I'm designing a deep-tech AI startup while remaining open to high-impact engineering or consulting roles.
+I am building a high-tech AI startup and am open to high-impact engineering or consulting positions.
 ---

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width="25"> Skills